sjhennessy/Election_Analysis/README.md

 # Election_Analysis
 ## Overview of Election Audit:
-The purpose of the election audit analysis is to help Tom, a Colorado employee, to audit the results of an election of a congressional district in Colorado.
+The purpose of the election audit analysis is to help Tom, a Colorado employee, audit the results of an election of a congressional district in Colorado.
 The code and written report will certify the election results for Tom.
-Additionally, the python code used for the Colorado congressional district could be used for other local elections in the future.
+Additionally, the python code used for the Colorado congressional district could be used for other elections in the future.

 ## Election-Audit Results:
 ### How many votes were cast in this congressional election?